ParallelMaths/parallel/pages/11-12-gravity.md

 :::

 ::: problem id=2_2 marks=3
-__2.2__	Isaac Newton discovered that the strength of the gravitational force decreases by the square of the distance of the two objects.
+__2.2__	Isaac Newton discovered that the strength of the gravitational force exerted by two objects on each other decreases by the square of the distance between them.

 Let’s say the gravitational force between objects `A` and `B` is 81 `N`.
 What is the gravitational force if they move three times further away from each other?